-- (25) Alignment should be ensured between the various registries in a Member State as well as their interoperability with the Single Digital Entry Point in order to remove semantic and technical barriers to data sharing and to ensure more effective and efficient administrative procedures.
-The entities in charge of creating the Single Digital Entry Points at national level and the Commission should facilitate implementation at national level and cooperation between Member States. - (26) A proportionate, limited and predictable framework at Union level is necessary for the transparent sharing of activity data and registration numbers, in compliance with the requirements of the Regulation (EU) 2016/679 of the European Parliament and of the Council.
+A proportionate, limited and predictable framework at Union level is necessary for the (26)transparent sharing of activity data and registration numbers, in compliance with the requirements of the Regulation (EU) 2016/679 of the European Parliament and of the Council.
 To achieve this, Member States should list the competent authorities at national, regional and local level that have established or maintain a registration procedure to request activity data for units located on their territory.
 Such data should only be processed for purposes of monitoring compliance with registration procedures, or implementing and ensuring compliance with rules concerning access to and provision of short-term accommodation rental services.
-In the latter case, such processing should only be permitted if the rules in question do not violate the principles of non-discrimination and proportionality as laid down in Union law and comply with Union law, including the rules on free movement of services, freedom of establishment, and the rules in Directive 2006/123, established in case law by the Court of Justice of the European Union.
-For purposes of complying with Union law on data protection, any rules concerning access to and provision of short-term accommodation rental services should set out the purpose of processing the data in accordance with the requirements of Regulation 2016/679 of the European Parliament and of the Council.
-Activity data is also essential for authorities that are developing such rules as part of efforts to promote a balanced tourism ecosystem, including effective and proportionate rules for the access to, and the provision of, short-term accommodation rental services.
+In the latter case, such processing should only be permitted if the rules in question do not violate the principles of non-discrimination and proportionality as laid down in Union law, and comply with Union law, including the rules on free movement of services, freedom of establishment, and the rules in Directive 2006/123/EC, as interpreted by the Court of Justice of the European Union.
+For purposes of complying with Union law on data protection, any rules concerning access to and provision of short-term accommodation rental services should set out the purpose of processing the data in accordance with the requirements of Regulation (EU) 2016/679.
+Activity data, not including personal data, is also essential for authorities that are developing such rules as part of efforts to promote a balanced tourism ecosystem, including effective and proportionate rules for the access to, and the provision of, shortterm accommodation rental services.
+Nevertheless, in specific cases and to enable authorities to effectively fulfil their tasks, justified by in public interest objectives, namely to allow for evidence-based assessments for the development of laws, regulations or administrative concerning access to and provision of short-term accommodation rental services, it is appropriate to provide such authorities with certain relevant information provided by the host, which could include personal data, subject to appropriate safeguards for data protection and in accordance with Regulation (EU) 2016/679.

-6522/23 VF/cb 18 ANNEX COMPET.2 EN
+16402/23 VF/ae 22 ANNEX COMPET.1 EN